Home

 But Finding Quality Daycare Is a Different Story.

-Finding daycare that will meet your needs as far as hours available and location, plus fulfill your child’s needs of a warm and friendly house to go to every day means a lot of work and a lot of research.
+Finding quality daycare that will meet your needs as far as hours available and location, plus fulfill your child’s needs of a warm and friendly house to go to every day means a lot of work and a lot of research.

-Although it’s extremely important to find just the right match, your definition of quality daycare needs to be reasonable.
+match, your definition of quality daycare needs to be reasonable.
 If you’re looking for a daycare provider that will treat and raise your child exactly like you would…stay home with your child.

-The first thing you need to consider when choosing a quality daycare is location.
+The first thing you need to consider when finding quality daycare is location.
 Should you find childcare close to your home so it is convenient for both parents or another relative to drop your child off or pick up at the end of the day?
 Would it work better to have daycare close to work so if your child has a doctor’s appointment or dentist appointment, it would be more convenient to pick them up.

 You might need to find care close to work because of a long commute.
 You need to be able to stay within a daycare’s business hours and a long drive time may extend the work day too much.